dmstocking/support-optional/README.md

 The problem with other backports is that they do not provide an easy way to migrate your code away from there library to actual Java8.
 Some change the names of class and others use default methods which make it harder for Android developers to use.
-So this is yet anouther attempt to have optional for java 6.
+So this is yet another attempt to have optional for java 6.

 Migration
 ---------